efekhari27/otkerneldesign/doc/theory/theory.rst

     P_{\zeta_n}(\vect{x}) = \frac1n \sum_{i=1}^{n} k(\vect{x}, \vect{x}^{(i)}).

-Close potentials can be interpreted to mean that the design $\bX_n$ adequately quantizes $\mu$
+Close potentials can be interpreted to mean that the design :math:`\vect{X}_n` adequately quantizes :math:`\mu`

 **Maximum mean discrepancy.**

-A recent metric of discrepancy and quadrature error is offered by the MMD.
+A metric of discrepancy and quadrature error is offered by the MMD.
-This distance between two distributions :math:`\mu` and :math:`\zeta` is given by the maximal quadrature error committed for any function within a defined RKHS:
+This distance between two distributions :math:`\mu` and :math:`\zeta` is given by the maximal quadrature error committed for any function within the unit ball of an RKHS:

 .. math::
     :name: mmd